hoeghh/rancher-launcher-kvm/README.md

 # Change the last line with the hostname
 # Add the hostname to your /etc/hosts on a worker node

-./install_rancher_server.sh
+(cd scripts
+./install_rancher_server.sh)
 ```
-It will create a ServiceAccound for Tiller and a ClusterRoleBinding for this ServiceAccount to a ClusteRole called cluster-admin.
+It will create a ServiceAccount for Tiller and a ClusterRoleBinding for this ServiceAccount to a ClusteRole called cluster-admin.
 Then it installs Tiller, adds the repository for Rancher Server and installs Rancher and cert-manager.